Our experienced and knowledgeable team can help with new business start-ups or owner-managed businesses and are able to advise on the following:-

 - Is it advantageous for the shareholders to enter into a Shareholders Agreement?

 We will guide you through these difficult questions providing you with the benefit of our experience.

 A commercial contract is normally concerned with the rights and duties which arise from the supply of goods and services by way of trade.

-In the circumstances it is almost inevitable that a business client will need to enter into a multitude of commercial contracts during their business life.
+It is almost inevitable that a business will need to enter into a multitude of commercial contracts during it’s business life.